Switzerland Davis Cup team: 2014 campaign and victory

 For the final against France, the Swiss team traveled to Villeneuve-d'Ascq, near Lille.
 The local football stadium, the Stade Pierre-Mauroy was transformed into a tennis stadium for the occasion, with a capacity of 30,000.
 The French decided to play on a clay court.
 This choice was mostly due to the fact that both Federer and Wawrinka were participating in the ATP World Tour Finals on a hard court a week before the Davis Cup final.
 However, French captain Arnaud Clément stated that the surface would not necessarily be an advantage for France.
 France started practicing on the court 10 days before the final, while Federer and Wawrinka were playing in London on a hard court.

 Initially, the French team also evoked the possibility of organizing the final in one of their Overseas Territories to impose jet lag on Federer and Wawrinka, both playing the ATP World Tour Finals in London one week before the Davis Cup final.
 Gilles Simon mentioned the city of Nouméa in New Caledonia as a potential venue.

-The previous memorable campaigns of 1992 and 2003 also saw the Swiss team play against France abroad.
-Both games ended with a Swiss victory (1992: QF won 3-2 in Nîmes; 2003: QF won 3-2 in Toulouse).
-At the same time, these were the only two Swiss victories in 12 encounters with France.
+The previous memorable campaigns of 1992 and 2003 also saw the Swiss team play away ties against France.
+On both occasions, Switzerland won 3–2 in the quarter-finals (1992: QF won 3-2 in Nîmes; 2003: QF won 3-2 in Toulouse).
+These remain the only two Swiss victories in 12 Davis Cup meetings with France.

 The preparation of the Swiss team for the final was overshadowed by the back injury of Federer.
 He was playing at the ATP Finals in London the week before and won the semifinal in a very tight match against Wawrinka, during which he injured his back.
 He subsequently withdrew from the final against Novak Djokovic, and he was unable to practice until the late evening of Wednesday before the final.
 This left Federer with very limited practice time for the transition from hard court (on which he played in Paris and London) to the clay court in Villeneuve-d'Ascq.
 The French team had no injury to report and prepared during 10 days on clay before the final.

 The captains nominated the following players:

 France: Jo-Wilfried Tsonga (ATP 12), Gaël Monfils (ATP 19), Julien Benneteau (ATP 25), Richard Gasquet (ATP 26).

 Switzerland: Roger Federer (ATP 2), Stan Wawrinka (ATP 4), Marco Chiudinelli (ATP 212), Michael Lammer (ATP 508).

 Federer's injury triggered discussions about the possible late nomination of a substitute.
 Yann Marti (ATP 227) was considered as a replacement, clay being his favourite type of surface.
 However, Federer's health improved, and no further nomination was made.

 Despite a good end of season (runner-up in the ATP 1000 Shanghai), Gilles Simon, who had a better ranking than Benneteau and Gasquet (ATP 21), was left out of the French team.
 This was probably due to his bad previous results in Davis Cup and his inability to win decisive games in this competition.